concesar12/Expense_Tracker/Readme.md

 41. add info to the index of the dashboard to show total and expense and incomes
 42. Time to build the graphs, using syncfusion
 43. added the expenses doughnut chart
+44. Creation of the spline chart using sync fusion
+45. Income, expense and income expense were added to be displayed in the chart
+46. Using Linq for various queries